Measure your progress!

 6) Avoid stimulating activities before bed

 This tip for the most part encompasses things that you are emotionally invested in or trigger emotions as well as activities requiring the mind to be ‘switched on’.
-Think about it, how ready for bed are you after watching Stranger Things on Netflix or seeing your favourite sports team get hockeyed, simultaneously losing you fifty quid or coming off a 47 death streak playing Call of Duty online, the answer is not very.
+Think about it, how ready for bed are you after watching intense shows on Netflix or seeing your favourite sports team get hockeyed, simultaneously losing you fifty quid or coming off a 47 death streak playing Call of Duty online – the answer is not very.
 Wrap up these sorts of activities well before bedtime as suggested in #5.
 And choose some more relaxing or positive ones instead.
+If you’re going to watch some TV – nature documentaries or comedies will have a positive influence.

 7) Get into a regular sleep routine